Aboncenn/RHProject/README.md

 And copy folders into your PHP server (for ex: **wampp**)

+importe your database with the next command :

+>php bin/console doctrine:migrations:migrate

 ### Update dependencies

 Use **composer** to update all dependencies :